honkjs/honk/honk/README.md

 # Recipe examples

-Here are some basic examples of middlewares you can add to honk.
+Here are some examples of middlewares you can add to honk.

 ## Exception catcher